 Offering, giving, receiving or soliciting anything of value to influence the official decision or action of university personnel, or a person in a position of trust or influence, is prohibited.

-Students are expected to complete their own academic assignments and responsibilities including, but not limited to, the taking of exams, completion of assignments/projects, and writing papers.
-Bribing others to fulfill or otherwise attempt to evade these academic responsibilities is prohibited.
+Bribing others to fulfill or otherwise attempt to evade academic responsibilities, such as homework, papers, and exams is prohibited.

-4.14 Misuse of Proprietary Information
+3.17 Misuse of Proprietary Information